aixp/BlackBox/README.md

 * FreeBSD 9.0

 Status:
-* non-GUI: stable, but [TODO](TODO) list is not empty
+* non-GUI part: stable, but [TODO](TODO) list is not empty
-* GUI: incomplete, but runnable implementation
+* GUI part: incomplete, but runnable implementation

 How to build: